-An overview of the submissions is included to provide the Subcommittee with a sense for where submissions have originated and the general support for the proposals.
+The hearing process is outlined, including an overview of the submissions to provide the Interim Committee with a sense for where submissions have originated and the general support for the proposals.

 The issues arising from the submissions are then identified and discussed, firstly on the WRS and then on the proposed LTCCP amendment.